kube-vip/kube-vip-cloud-provider/README.md

 ## LoadbalancerClass support

 If users only want kube-vip-cloud-provider to allocate ip for specific set of services, they can pass `KUBEVIP_ENABLE_LOADBALANCERCLASS: true` as an environment variable to kube-vip-cloud-provider. kube-vip-cloud-provider will only allocate ip to service with `spec.loadBalancerClass: kube-vip.io/kube-vip-class`.

+If users want to use a custom loadbalancerClass name, they can pass `KUBEVIP_CUSTOM_LOADBALANCERCLASS_NAME: <custom name>` as an environment variable, with setting `KUBEVIP_ENABLE_LOADBALANCERCLASS: true`.
+They set `spec.loadBalancerClass: <custom name>` on the service.

 ## Allow multiple IPv4 services to share a VIP